 Considering a two storey extension and looking for design ideas?
-Adding two storeys will give you lots of space and value to a property and could be a cheaper option than moving.
-With a two storey extension proving particularly cost effective, it could be worth upgrading a planned single storey extension to one with two floors.
+Adding two storeys will give you lots of space and value and could be a cheaper option than moving.
+In addition, a two storey extension proves particularly cost effective, which means it could be worth upgrading a planned single storey extension to one with two floors.

-The design brief: The owners of this stone-built farmhouse, located in a small town between Carmarthen and Lampeter, in west Wales, tasked oak frame design-and-build specialist Arboreta with creating more space.
+The owners of this stone-built farmhouse, located in a small town between Carmarthen and Lampeter in west Wales, tasked oak frame design-and-build specialist Arboreta with creating more space.
 The oak frame extension was designed to take in views with a sunroom downstairs and bedroom above.

 Lots of glazing was incorporated while maintaining a look that was sympathetic to the period style of the home.
 A similar oak-framed extension would cost around £35,000.